← Back to work

 Service Blueprint (Q4 2024)

-In parallel, we conducted a contextual inquiry into how Machine Learning Engineers (MLEs) develop LLM models at Flatiron.
+In parallel, I conducted a contextual inquiry into how Machine Learning Engineers (MLEs) develop LLM models at Flatiron.

 Service Blueprint for ML model development